 TSA Precheck is a program that offers expedited security screenings for eligible travelers at over 200 U.S. airports.
 People who qualify for TSA Precheck get to go through the TSA Precheck line without removing shoes, belts, outerwear or laptops from bags.
 Global Entry is another membership program that comes with the perks of TSA Precheck plus expedited re-entry into the U.S. for low-risk travelers who go through a background check process.

 The five-year membership application fee for TSA Precheck is $85 and Global Entry is $100, but here’s the good news — some credit cards will give you a statement credit to help cover the membership fees.
-For example, the Chase Sapphire Reserve®, , and all provide up to a $100 statement credit to cover the fee every four years.
+For example, the Chase Sapphire Reserve® and the Capital One Venture Rewards Credit Card each provides up to a $100 statement credit to cover the fee every four years.
 Terms may apply.